1Kill2Steal/Bernoulli-C/README.md

 arguments for the total instance count, positive instances out of those total ones, positive variants, total variants.

-This is particularly useful for stuff like rolling 2 dices and wanting to get a specific number for example:
+This is particularly useful for stuff like rolling a die and wanting to get a specific number for example:

 $ bernoulli 1 1 1 6